What is working capital?

 Such financial strain can also disrupt regular operations, manifesting as challenges in inventory procurement, delays in project completion, or even inability to pay employees, which in turn can damage the company’s reputation and future viability.

-Insufficient working capital restricts a business’s ability to seize growth opportunities, as a lack of readily available funds can mean missed chances for expansion or investment, stunting potential business development.
+Insufficient working capital restricts a business’s ability to seize growth opportunities.
+A lack of readily available funds can mean missed chances for expansion or investment, stunting potential business development.

 The Role of Technology in Enhancing Working Capital Management